 Sold through their website and Amazon with a medium-firm feel, the DynastyMattress is an ideal choice for combo and heavy sleepers.
 It’s built to withstand consistent use.
 It’s different foam layers provide pressure-relieving support and conformability.

-Some drawbacks include customers find the mattress too firm and report premature sagging.
+Some drawbacks include customers finding the mattress too firm and reporting premature sagging.